rivaisali/ruby-api/README.md

 <a name="run"></a>
 ## Run the application

-##### In the terminal, make sure you're in your application directory and execute the ruby file:
+##### In Terminal, make sure you're in your application directory and execute the Ruby file:

 ```bash
 $ ./live_stream_api_example.rb